 She told me they came from Genghis Khan’s army: “They are new visitors in our land.
 They came 800 years ago or so, when Genghis took Bamyan.
 The Pashtuns killed his grandson, and Genghis became so angry, he murdered everyone there.
 Thousands and thousands of dead Afghans, babies heads were piled up and women were sold among the Mongol men.
 The city was so empty after this, that he left one-thousand (or Hazaar, in Farsi) of his army men in our land.
 And he told them to mix with the people, and so, the Hazaar soldiers of Genghis Khan became the Hazara people.
 Genghis Khan was a cruel leader, and the Afghan people could not forget the Mongol rapes and pillages.
 And so, since then, they have met persecution.”

-So the collective memory of the dominant Pashtun and Tajik Afghans created a sort of prejudice against the Hazara.
+So, according to her, the collective memory of the dominant Pashtun and Tajik Afghans created a sort of prejudice against the Hazara.
 This was the narrative I was told, by not only my mother, but other elders as well.
-Historical documentation of the 1221 siege of Bamyan seems to corroborate this story as well.
+Historical documentation of the 1221 siege of Bamyan seems to corroborate the murder of Genghis’ grandson as well.